DhanushRavuri/personal-website/src/data/about.md

 # Intro

-I am a SDE-II at Flipkart Internet Private Limited, a subsidiary of Walmart Inc., and will be joining the University of Massachusetts Amherst as a Master’s student in Computer Science starting September 2025.
+I am a SDE-II at Flipkart Internet Private Limited, a subsidiary of Walmart Inc., and will be joining the University of Massachusetts Amherst as a Master’s student in Computer Science starting Fall 2025.

+# Experience Timeline
+- **Sep 2025 – May 2027**
+  _Master's in Computer Science @ The University of Massachusetts, Amherst_

+- **Sep 2024 – Aug 2025**
+  _SDE-2 @ Flipkart_

+- **Jun 2022 – Sep 2024**
+  _SDE-1 @ Flipkart_

+- **Jul 2018 – May 2022**
+  _B.Tech in Mechanical Engineering @ IIT Roorkee_

 # Some History